Uncommon Signs of Perimenopause Explained

 5. Reproductive and Breast Symptoms

-Vaginal dryness and painful intercourse are common as estrogen levels drop, thinning the vaginal walls and reducing natural lubrication.
+Vaginal dryness, burning sensation, and painful intercourse are common as estrogen levels drop, thinning the vaginal walls and reducing natural lubrication.
 Additionally, breast pain—often described as tenderness or aching—can result from fluctuating levels of estrogen and progesterone, which affect breast tissue.

 6. Digestive and Oral Health Symptoms

-Digestive issues like bloating or changes in bowel habits are common during perimenopause and are often linked to hormonal shifts.
+Digestive issues like bloating or changes in bowel habits are common perimenopausal symptoms and are often linked to hormonal shifts.
 Estrogen influences gut motility—the movement of food through the digestive system—and its decline can slow digestion or disrupt the balance of gut bacteria, leading to discomfort.

 Estrogen also supports the connective tissues in your gums.
 As levels drop, gums may become more sensitive, recede, or be more prone to inflammation, increasing the risk of gum disease and even tooth loss.